victorviro/ner/README.md

 ```

 ## Data preparation
-Preprocess the data (in the proper format to train the NER model).
+Preprocess the data in the proper format to train the NER model.
 The data processed will be stored in the directory `data/processed`.
+This process only take a couple of minutes.
 ```shell
 python src/preprocess_data.py
 ```

 ## Training
 Train the NER model for 5 epochs (the number of epochs can be modified in the file `constants.py`).
 The model will be stored in the directory `model/ner`.
+This process takes a few minutes.
 ```shell
 python src/train.py
 ```

 ## Evaluation
 Evaluate the model in the test data computing some metrics of the model.
-A description of the metrics used as well as an introduction to NER models is available [here](https://gist.github.com/victorviro/a70622009864e55a27c4f6d85413ea89).
 ```shell
 python src/evaluate.py
 ```

+Training the model for 5 epochs, it gets a F1-score of `0.99`, and a macro-averaged F1-score of `0.99`.

 ## Test
-Show model predicions of some random reviews in the test data.
-The number of predicitions to show can be modified in the file `constants.py`.
+Show model predictions of some random reviews in the test data.
+The number of predictions to show can be modified in the file `constants.py`.

 ```shell
 python src/test.py